amanzi/amanzi/doc/user_guide/background/overview.rst

 assessments of the uncertainties and risks associated with the environmental cleanup and closure of its waste sites.

-The ASCEM program is organized into three Thrust Areas: 1) High Performance Computing (HPC) Multi-Process Simulator, 2) Platform and Integrated Toolsets, and 3) Site Applications.
+The ASCEM program is organized into three Thrust Areas: 1) *High Performance Computing (HPC) Multi-Process Simulator*, 2) *Platform and Integrated Toolsets*, and 3) *Site Applications*.
 The HPC Thrust includes structured and unstructured meshing approaches; new solvers for coupled physical and geo-biochemical processes; advanced methods of discretization in time and space; and capabilities to select, and